microsoft/MicroHack/03-Azure/01-04- AI/01_Azure_OpenAI_Service/Readme.md

 - Contributor on your Resource Group

 With these pre-requisites in place, you only need to set up the lab environment before starting to work on the challenges.
-These are designed for you to build familiarity with Azure's various services that facilitate implementing NLP-products through the use of services such Azure OpenAI, Azure Storage, Azure Functions and Elastic Cloud.
+These are designed for you to build familiarity with Azure's various services that facilitate implementing NLP-products through the use of services such Azure OpenAI, Virtual Machines and Azure Functions.

 ## Lab environment for this MicroHack